Terrestrial Time: TT(BIPM)

-Others
+Pulsars

-Researchers from the International Pulsar Timing Array collaboration have created a realization of TT based on observations of an ensemble of pulsars.
-This new pulsar time scale is an independent means of computing TT, and it may eventually be useful to identify defects in TAI.
+Researchers from the International Pulsar Timing Array collaboration have created a realization TT(IPTA16) of TT based on observations of an ensemble of pulsars up to 2012.
+This new pulsar time scale is an independent means of computing TT.
+The researchers observed that their scale was within 0.5 microseconds of TT(BIPM17), with significantly lower errors since 2003.
+The data used was insufficient to analyze long-term stability, and contained several anomalies, but as more data is collected and analyzed, this realization may eventually be useful to identify defects in TAI and TT(BIPM).

-Approximation

-Sometimes times described in TT are used in situations where TT's detailed theoretical properties are not significant.
-Where millisecond accuracy is enough (or more than enough), TT can be summarized in the following manners: